Afghanistan–United States relations: History

 Josiah Harlan, also known as the Prince of Ghor, was an American adventurer and a political activist; he is shown in this pre-1871 photograph wearing an Afghan robe.

-The first recorded contact between Afghanistan and the United States occurred in the 1830s when Josiah Harlan, an American adventurer and political activist from the Philadelphia area of Pennsylvania, traveled to the Indian subcontinent with intentions of becoming the King of Afghanistan.
-It was when the Presidency armies of the East India Company (EIC) invaded Afghanistan during the First Anglo-Afghan War (1838–1842) when Afghan kings Shuja Shah Durrani and Dost Mohammad Khan were fighting for the throne of the Durrani Empire.
+The first recorded contact between Afghanistan and the United States occurred in the 1830s when Josiah Harlan, an American adventurer and political activist from Philadelphia, traveled to South Asia with intentions of becoming the King of Afghanistan.
+It was when the East India Company (EIC) invaded Afghanistan during the First Anglo-Afghan War (1838–1842) when Afghan kings Shuja Shah Durrani and Dost Mohammad Khan were fighting for the throne of the Durrani Empire.
 Harlan became involved in Afghan politics and factional military actions, eventually winning the title Prince of Ghor in exchange for military aid.
-The British-Indian forces of the EIC were defeated and forced to make a complete withdrawal a few years later, with around 16,500 of them being reported to be killed and captured in 1842.
+The British-Indian presidency armies of the EIC were defeated and forced to make a complete withdrawal a few years later, with around 16,500 of them being reported to be killed and captured in 1842.
 There is no clear evidence as to what happened because the claim is made by William Brydon, the lone survivor.
 Harlan left Afghanistan around the same period, eventually returning to the United States.

 In 1911, A.C.
 Jewett arrived in Afghanistan to build a hydroelectric plant near Kabul.
 He became the Chief Engineer for King Habibullah Khan.
 Formerly an employee of General Electric (GE), he became the second American known to live and work in Afghanistan.